namphan2599/unravel123/README.md

-## There are only 10 kinds of people in this world: those who know binary and those who don't.
+## .NET developers are picky when it comes to food.</br>- They only like chicken NuGet.